A 27 inch professional monitor

 Professionals working in the fields of medical applications, design, video and architecture have a new toy to play and experiment with.
 The $518 Viewsonic VP2765-LED underwent some major changes in build and features and what resulted is a monitor with an AMVA panel that doesn’t give off the impression of being delicate.
 It comes with some flaws of its own, naturally, but overall this is a device that won’t let you down after only several days or weeks of use.
 Here’s what we learned from reviewing the product.

 You won’t get as much serious and powerful looks from any other monitor sold this year as you’ll get from the Viewsonic VP2765-LED.
 The simplicity of its design will make you fall in love with it, even if you love more evolved, so to say, monitors where looks are concerned.
-The glossy surface of many of its competitors attract fingerprints as easy as if they were magnets, but this model takes care of not falling into that category by being covered in plastic.
+The glossy surface of many of its competitors attract fingerprints as easy as if they were magnets, but the VP2765-LED takes care of not falling into that category by being covered in plastic.
 The stand used for support has the shape of a bird’s claws and it supports the 8.5kg of the monitor without falling down under this immense weight.
-It not only does that, it is also very functional; the stand could help the device swivel around, tilt, turn and move it both up and down to great extents.
+It not only does that, it is also very functional; in the tests we performed for this review, the stand could help the device swivel around, tilt, turn and move it both up and down to great extents.

 The panel of the VP2765-LED is in more ways better than the standard IPS and TN.
 The improvement in the viewing angles and lovely colors offered by this kind of AMVA panel was evident, so this goes to show that tradition should be broken more often.
 When we looked at the display the normal way, the colors, blacks and contrast looked even better than they did in the various angles we watched them from and no light bleeding ruined the movie we were watching.
 Reflections were nowhere to be seen.